 Password Requirements

-For the Thru Portal & Machine User Passwords:
+For Thru Portal and Machine User Passwords:

-• at least 64 characters, more is better
+Recommended at least 64 characters, more is better

-• at least 64 characters, more is better
+Recommended at least 64 characters, more is better

 Users can create passwords up to 256 characters in length.